guardian/recommendations/pull-requests.md

 A good post-merge comment on a PR can provide evidence that the PR works, or showcase the benefits of doing the PR in the first place.
 It can answer questions future developers may have, like "Did this stuff _ever_ work?" or "Did this help?
 Should I make a similar change in my repo?".

 Here are some examples of what you could put in a post-merge comment - if your PR was adding:
-* **Metrics or Logging** : Include a sample or screenshot of the newly gathered data, with a link to the ELK or dashboard to make it easy to get to that data in the future ([example](https://github.com/guardian/ophan/pull/4065#issuecomment-802200900))
+* **Metrics or Logging** : Include a sample or screenshot of the newly gathered data, with a link to the ELK or dashboard to make it easier to get to that data in the future ([example](https://github.com/guardian/ophan/pull/4065#issuecomment-802200900))
 * **A new UI feature** : A screenshot or even video of the feature in action in PROD.
 This doesn't need to be too extensive, because you should already have screenshots/video in the main PR description!
 If the new feature is being A/B tested, you may want to link to the results. ([example](https://github.com/guardian/ophan/pull/3406#issuecomment-522595859))
 * **Performance improvements** : A graph showing how performance has improved post-deployment! ([example](https://github.com/guardian/ophan/pull/4435#issuecomment-1056778719))
 * **A security/bug fix** : any evidence that the bug is no longer there, eg a screenshot, video, or log-search. ([example](https://github.com/guardian/ophan/pull/2896#issuecomment-415489771))